seantomlin/seantomlin.github.io/index.md

 I have a few areas of interest that I hope to delve into here at OSU.
 A few of them are functional data analysis, uncertainty quantification, optimization techniques, spatial-temporal statistics, and clinical informatics + data privacy.
 I am open to anything and everything, especially if it involves programming, numerical studies, or computer experiments.

+### Education
+The Ohio State University, 2020 - Present.
+Doctor of Philosophy - Ph.D. in Biostatistics

+Wright State University, 2016 - 2020.
+Bachelor of Science - B.S. in Statistics
+Minor in Mathematics
+Summa cum laude with honors.

 ### Work experience

 Research Intern
-NASA Langley Research Center
+*NASA Langley Research Center
 Jun 2020 – Aug 2020
-Hampton, Virginia, United States
+Hampton, Virginia, United States*

 Statistics Intern
+*Scientific Test and Analysis Techniques Center of Excellence
 MacAulay-Brown Inc.
 May 2019 – Aug 2019
-Beavercreek, Ohio, United States
+Beavercreek, Ohio, United States*

 ### Contact me